 M&A Due Diligence Checklist

-This checklist covers everything you need for M&A due diligence.
+This M&A checklist covers everything you need for various M&A deal types.
 It explains what each item is and why it is important, using the following organizing categories.

 Merger and Acquisition Due Diligence Checklist Explained